saulpierotti/markdown_notebook/ADS.md

 * It consideres the key as a number in base $k$, which has $d$ digits and so occupies $d$ columns
 * It looks at $1$ column at a time, starting from the LEAST significant and sorting it with any stable sorting algorithm
 	* If I start from the most significant column, I need to recurse for sorting the least significant digits
+		* This implementation is called MSD (most significant digit) radix-sort
 	* If I start from the least significant digits and I use a stable sort, when I sort the most significant column everithing is correclty sorted
+		* This implementation is called LSD (least significant digit) radix-sort
 * It requires only a for loop that runs from the lowest order digit (last column) to the highest order digit (column $d$)
 	* In each iteration it calls a stable sorting algorithm on the column
 	* It takes only $d$ passes on the array each with a running time depending on the sorting subroutine used, with input size $n$